PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Selected Tasks

 Given these criteria, the Average Precision (AP) is computed for each interaction category, and overall mAP is defined as:

 where $C$ is the number of interaction categories, and $AP_i$ denotes the average precision for category $i$.

-\textbf{Results.} We evaluated 10 representative HOI detection methods on PhysLab and HICO-DET, with the results summarized in Table \ref{tab:hoi}.
-Overall, model performance on PhysLab is generally higher than on HICO-DET, primarily because PhysLab focuses on structured and domain-specific interactions in physics experiments, whereas HICO-DET covers diverse and open-ended scenarios.
+\textbf{Results.} We evaluated 10 representative HOI detection methods on PhysLab and HICO-DET, adopting the latter as the reference benchmark since other datasets listed in Table \ref{tab:statics} lack HOI annotations.
+Results are summarized in Table \ref{tab:hoi}.
+Following \cite{liao2022gen, chen2025focusing}, the backbones are organized into three groups: ResNet-50, ResNet-101, and Swin-L. Overall, model performance on PhysLab is generally higher than on HICO-DET, primarily because PhysLab focuses on structured and domain-specific interactions in physics experiments, whereas HICO-DET covers diverse and open-ended scenarios.
 Despite this performance advantage, PhysLab introduces two unique challenges.
 First, its pronounced category imbalance results in significant performance shifts across classes.
 Unlike HICO-DET, where most models consistently perform better on Non-rare categories, models on PhysLab exhibit divergent trends.
 For instance, STIP \cite{zhang2022exploring} and LOGICHOI \cite{li2023neural} perform better on Non-rare interactions, while OCN \cite{yuan2022detecting} achieves superior performance on Rare categories (achieving 68.01 mAP on Rare classes vs. 51.10 on Non-rare).
-Notably, GEN-VLKT$_s$ \cite{liao2022gen} exhibits a 17.42 mAP gap between two sets, highlighting the increased generalization demands posed by PhysLab under imbalanced label distributions.
+Notably, GEN-VLKT$_s$ \cite{liao2022gen} exhibits a 17.42 mAP gap between the two sets, highlighting the increased generalization demands posed by PhysLab under imbalanced label distributions.